I Like (Keri Hilson song): Music video

 The music video for "I Like" was shot in October 2009 by Aaron Platt.
 It premiered online on November 20, 2009, and shows Hilson dancing in front of different scenes, featuring incorporated clips from the Zweiohrküken film.
-Later, on December 24, 2009, it premiered another version of the video, the main difference was that the video didn't feature incorporated clips from the Zweiohrküken film.
+Later, on December 24, 2009, it premiered another version of the video, the main difference was that the video did not feature incorporated clips from the Zweiohrküken film.

 Track listing

 All tracks written by Robin Grubert and David Jost.